 Stephanie Koning

-Stephanie Koning is an assistant professor in the Department of Health Behavior, Policy, and Administration Sciences in the School of Public Health at University of Nevada, Reno.
-Her background is in sociology, population health, and policy research.
-Her research focus areas are biosocial determinants of maternal and child health; structural violence and social stress; and the health implications of migration and displacement.
-She has led or co-led multiple data collection projects using survey, interview, and ethnographic methods, and uses quantitative analytical techniques from biostatistics, machine learning, and quasi-experimental design.
-Her work focuses on global health and inequities, particularly in North American and Southeast Asian settings.
+Dr. Koning is an assistant research professor in the Department of Health Behavior, Policy, and Administration Sciences in the School of Public Health at the University of Nevada, Reno.
+Her background spans population health, sociology, human biology, and policy research.
+Her research focus areas are biopsychosocial determinants of intergenerational health, with an emphasis on reproductive and maternal and child health; structural violence and social stress over the life course; and the health implications of migration, displacement, and legal status.
+She has led or co-led multiple data collection projects with the United Nations and community-based organizations using survey, interview, and ethnographic methods, and she uses quantitative analytical techniques from biostatistics, machine learning, and quasi-experimental design.
+Her work aims to promote social equity and global health, focusing on international border contexts and North American and Southeast Asian settings.
+She has published solo and co-authored work in peer-reviewed journals, including the American Journal of Preventive Medicine, Social Science & Medicine, Demography, American Journal of Epidemiology, American Journal of Human Biology, Psychoneuroendocrinology, and Population Research and Policy Review.

 CV